 - Solicitation or contract number.

-- Detailed statement of the legal and factual grounds for the protest, to include a description of resulting prejudice to the protester.
+- A detailed statement of the legal and factual grounds for the protest, to include a description of resulting prejudice to the protester.

 - Copies of relevant documents.